By W.R. (Bat) Masterson in 1907

 Short Owns the Town Again

 We subsequently found that when Mayor Webster learned how he had been trapped by Earp, he hunted up the sheriff and prosecuting attorney and sent a hurry-up telegram to the Governor, which was signed by all three of them, requesting him to send. with as little delay as possible, two companies of militia, assuring him that unless that was immediately done, a great tragedy would surely be enacted in the streets of Dodge City.
-The Governor, anticipating just such a move, as this on the part of the authorities at Dodge as soon as they got frightened — and the telegram calling for militia strongly indicated that that time had now arrived, — refused point-blank to send the militia, and reminded the senders of the message that they had already repeatedly assured him that they were sufficiently able to handle the situation and did not need the militia; “and,” said the Governor, in concluding his reply, “I expect you to do it.”
+The Governor, anticipating just such a move, like this on the part of the authorities at Dodge as soon as they got frightened — and the telegram calling for militia strongly indicated that that time had now arrived, — refused point-blank to send the militia, and reminded the senders of the message that they had already repeatedly assured him that they were sufficiently able to handle the situation and did not need the militia; “and,” said the Governor, in concluding his reply, “I expect you to do it.”

-When it became known in Dodge the sort of a reply the Governor had sent back to the appeal for militia, something of consternation took possession of the mayor’s followers.
+When it became known in Dodge the sort of a reply the Governor had sent back to the appeal for the militia, something of consternation took possession of the mayor’s followers.
 Those who had lately been the loudest in their declarations of hostility to Short were now for peace at any price.

 Webster, himself no coward, saw that the yellow streak he knew was in the makeup of his followers was giving unmistakable signs of recrudescence.
-He knew that when the time came he would have to fight the battle alone.
-He remembered that those very men, upon whom he would now have to rely for support, had already hid from Short the night of the arrest of the musicians, and he could well imagine what they were likely to do now that Short had been strongly reinforced.
+He knew that when the time came, he would have to fight the battle alone.
+He remembered that those very men, upon whom he would now have to rely for support, had already hidden from Short the night of the arrest of the musicians, and he could well imagine what they were likely to do now that Short had been strongly reinforced.
 It was at this stage of affairs that Webster concluded to send for Wyatt, and if possible, bring about a settlement of the difficulty without an appeal to arms.
-In making this move, the mayor acted both wisely and timely; for had the case gone over to the next day there would have, in all probability, been bloodshed on both sides.
+In making this move, the mayor acted both wisely and timely, for had the case gone over to the next day, there would have, in all probability, been bloodshed on both sides.

 Luke, soon after his restoration to Dodge, concluded to settle up his affairs and move to Texas.
-He somehow could not bring himself to like those with whom he had so recently been on the outs, and that fall, sold out all his interests in Kansas to his partners, and went to Texas.
+He somehow could not bring himself to like those with whom he had so recently been on the outs, and that fall, sold out all his interests in Kansas to his partners and went to Texas.

 The fall of 1884 found him the proprietor of the White Elephant gambling house in Fort Worth.
 The White Elephant was one of the largest and costliest establishments of its kind in the entire Southwest at the time.
-As a matter of course, he made plenty of money but it required a lot of money to keep him going, for he was one of the best-hearted men who ever lived.
+As a matter of course, he made plenty of money, but it required a lot of money to keep him going, for he was one of the best-hearted men who ever lived.
 He could not say no to anyone, and, as might be expected, was continually being imposed upon by professional “cadgers,” who make it a point to borrow all they can and never pay back anything.
 While he made fortunes in his gambling establishments, he died a comparatively poor man.
-He perhaps owed less and had more money due him when he died than any gambler who ever lived.
+He perhaps owed less and had more money due to him when he died than any gambler who ever lived.

 In the spring of 1887, I visited Short in Fort Worth and learned soon after my arrival that he was having some trouble which was likely to end seriously with a notorious local character by the name of Jim Courtright.
 It appears that this fellow Courtright, who had killed a couple of men in Fort Worth, also a couple more in New Mexico, and was therefore dreaded by almost the entire community, asked Short to install him as a special officer in the White Elephant.
 Luke, who had been a substantial friend of Courtright’s during his trouble at Fort Worth, told him he could not think of such a thing.